Icelandic nationality law: European integration

-Iceland joined the European Free Trade Association (EFTA) in 1970.
-When the European Communities became the European Union (EU) in 1992, the consequent creation of EU citizenship allowed nationals of all EU countries to live and work in any other member state.
-The scope of these free movement rights was expanded with the establishment of the European Economic Area (EEA) in 1994 to include nationals of all EEA member states, which included the entire EFTA except for Liechtenstein and Switzerland.
+The formation of the European Union (EU) and consequent creation of EU citizenship allowed nationals of all EU countries free movement rights in the entire Union.
+The scope of these rights was expanded with the establishment of the European Economic Area (EEA) in 1994 to include nationals of all EEA member states, which included the entire EFTA except for Liechtenstein and Switzerland.
+All Nordic states, including Iceland, became party to the EEA.
 Liechtenstein later acceded to the EEA in 1995, while Switzerland concluded a separate free movement agreement with the EU that came into force in 2002.
+Liechtenstein exceptionally maintains immigration controls on EEA/Swiss citizens despite its EEA membership due to its small geographic and population size.